FenyoLab/EC_codeximaging/docs/README_celesta.md

 ## Running CELESTA step-by-step

+TODO: Refactor so that scripts can pull from a YAML file instead of being reliant on

 ### 1. Clone repository

 Clone the `CC_codeximaging` repo and navigate to `bash_scripts`.
 Note that whenever you run a bash script, there are arguments you will need to edit according to your needs.